Frequently Asked Questions

 We are a voluntary services organization, however we do have rules that encourage a safe nurturing environment.

-Food is provide by the Crisis Center, but you are also welcome to bring in a small amount of food of your own if you prefer).
+Food is provided by the Crisis Center, but you are also welcome to bring in a small amount of food of your own if you prefer.

 No, it is the policy of the Crisis Center for South Suburbia to provide services to all persons without regard to race, color, national origin, religion (creed/beliefs), gender, gender identity, sexual orientation, age, socio-economic status, marital status, political affiliation, disability or unfavorable military discharge including those who are 60 years of age and older as mandated by the Older American Act, the Illinois Act on Aging, and their applicable rules and regulations pursuant thereto or any other characteristic protected under applicable federal or state law in any of its activities or services.
 Additionally, services are provided free of charge to all victims of domestic violence.
 How to File a Complaint